Being financially prepared for the unexpected is vital, especially as life has a habit of throwing us a curveball every now and then.

 If you suddenly had to stop work because of an illness or accident, for example, an income protection policy could provide a valuable safety net.

-But before you go looking for protection, you should check how much cover you might already have in place, either through your workplace or provided by the government.
+But before you go looking for protection, you should check how much cover you might already have in place, either through your workplace or that may be provided by the government.

 What workplace benefits do I have?